j4g3rOS/CV/README.md

 I'm currently expanding my knowledge in:

-- Advanced Azure/Entra integrations with on-premise systems
+- Advanced Azure / Entra integrations with on-premise systems
 - Zero Trust security implementations
 - DevOps practices for IT infrastructure
 - Automation of IT processes through modern scripting techniques